 Using custom generated high-quality geometry optimisation training data we showed that increasing training diversity (in this case, configuration space volume for an atomic cluster) leads to landscapes with many more stationary points and higher loss values.
-These results suggest a correspondence between the number of local minima and the statistical uncertainty of the loss function landscape.
+These results suggest a correspondence between the number of local minima and the statistical uncertainty of the LFL.

-In our mislabelling analysis, we found that neural networks can correctly filter uniform noise for very high levels of dataset poisoning and these results remain (empirically) true for averages over the database local minima.
+In our mislabelling analysis, we found that neural networks can correctly filter uniform noise for very high levels of dataset poisoning and these results remain (empirically) true for averages over the database of local minima.
 We also find that for mislabelling, a tight band of minima around the global minimum does not occur.
 Instead, the variance of the testing AUC increases significantly with the training error.
 Furthermore, we observe that many high loss training minima perform well on unseen testing input, as they do not overfit to noise, highlighting a bias-variance type trade-off.
 In future work we aim to consider other types of noise.
-Much of the realistic (and difficult) noise in machine learning datasets is not uniform, but instead highly feature dependent or adversarial.
+Much of the realistic (and difficult) noise in machine learning datasets is not uniform, but instead highly feature dependent or adversarial [66, 77].
 As a first step, we plan to see whether a landscape analysis might reveal why it is more difficult to train under stochastic permutation noise than uniform random noise.
-We would also like to compare our noise analysis to neural networks with more than one hidden layer, which may be more resilient to labelling noise.
+We would also like to compare our noise analysis to neural networks with more than one hidden layer, which may be more resilient to labelling noise [62].

 We have also explored the landscapes of neural networks with reduced connectivity.
-For two and three nearest-neighbours, the networks retained sufficient expressive capacity.
-In particular, the network for two nearest-neighbours systematically outperformed the fullyconnected case on unseen testing data.
+For two and three nearest neighbours, the networks retained sufficient expressive capacity.
+In particular, the network for two nearest neighbours systematically outperformed the fully-connected case on unseen testing data.
 The networks with reduced connectivity are significantly more complex, due to the effects of stronger locality and the symmetry-broken architecture.
-For very limited connectivity (one nearest-neighbour), we found only a few minima with poor predictive capability, reflecting the reduced capacity of the network.
-Furthermore, as we reduced the regularization (convexity) of the landscape, the reducedconnectivity architecture produced much loss function landscapes with emerging subfunnel structure.
+For very limited connectivity (one nearest neighbour), we found only a few minima with poor predictive capability, reflecting the reduced capacity of the network.
+Furthermore, as we reduced the regularisation (convexity) of the landscape, the reduced-connectivity architecture produced much more complex LFLs with emerging subfunnel structure.
 These results may be helpful in understanding the difference between the performance of deep networks and shallow networks, and in determining architectures to obtain optimal capacity for neural networks (sparseness versus expressible trade-off).
 Future work in this area will likely include a generalised systematic scheme for reduced-connectivity of deep neural networks.
-In particular, the trends observed for loss function landscapes as a function of the number of hidden layers, the number of training data, and the presence of mislabelling, should be investigated to test whether we can legitimately extrapolate to large networks where a detailed analysis of the landscape is not feasible.
+In